 If your baby needs their binky during stressful periods such as starting daycare or preschool, moving house or transitioning from bassinet to crib, then it’s probably a bad idea to remove their pacifier completely.

 However, if your baby is enjoying a stable routine and you feel they can cope with the cold turkey approach, then this may be a suitable option for you.

-As always, the key lies in your baby’s individual development and circumstances, which may be different to the “average” baby for a variety of reasons.
+As always, the key lies in your baby’s individual development and circumstances, which may be different from the “average” baby for a variety of reasons.